JoelDSousa/Full-Stack-Web-Dev/part1/anecdotes step1/README.md

 # First instance of Anecdotes app

-## the app shows one of the anecdotes on an array. those anecdotes cycle through when the button is clicked
+## The app shows one of the anecdotes on an array. those anecdotes cycle through when the button is clicked